bhernandev/bhernandev.github.io/_posts/2020-07-25-the-dashing-door.md

 <hr>
 <br>

-As much as this post is one overly long joke, it actually did help me realize how much work goes into online art exhibitions.
-Trying to write thoughtful descriptions gave me a lot of trouble \-\- and this was only parody!
-Even things like page formatting and selecting the pieces were more difficult than I anticipated.
-My genuine respect goes out to those of you who make *actual* online art exhibitions a reality.
-You play the woefully underappreciated role of promoting the arts in our society.
-For those curious, I referenced online pieces from the MoMA website and you should definitely check them out.
+As much as this post is one overly long joke, writing this actually did help me realize the amount of work that goes into online art collections.
+Writing thoughtful descriptions gave me a lot of trouble \-\- and this was only parody!
+Even things like page formatting and vetting the pieces were more difficult than I anticipated.
+My genuine respect goes out to those of you who make *actual* online art collections a reality.
+You play the woefully undervalued role of promoting the arts in our society and I truly appreciate that now more than ever.

+For those curious, I referenced online pieces from the [MoMA website](https://www.moma.org/), which you should definitely visit.

 Thanks so much for reading!